isomerpages/moe-guangyangpri/_our-school/Principal's Message.md

 description: ""
 ---
 **Our School Vision:
-A Vibrant School • Leaders of Character • Learner for Life**
+A Vibrant School • Leaders of Character • Learners for Life**

 It is with great excitement and enthusiasm that we embark the year 2023.
 The merger of Townsville Primary School and Guangyang Primary School has presented us with many possibilities to create an exciting future ahead of us.
 Building on the strengths of both schools, we remain steadfast to ensure that this school is an institution of vibrant learning, a place where children discover their innate talents and abilities, broaden their horizons and excel to their personal best.